-- Learn how to effectively assess the decentralization situation in your country/area;
+- Learn how to effectively assess the decentralization situation in your country/area using our innovative and practical “decision space” approach;

 - Examine the financing, education and labor market for effective decentralization strategies;

-- Learn tools to develop policies (pay for performance, strategic planning, priority setting);
+- Learn tools to develop policies related to pay for performance, strategic planning, priority setting;

-- Apply strategies to other system topics (quality, politics, etc.)
+- Apply strategies to other system topics (quality, politics, human resources).

-- Create own draft strategic plan to address decentralization challenges
+- Create your own draft strategic plan to address decentralization challenges

 The curriculum of the course includes the following: